 There will be many new choices on the market.
 Consumers need information to make an informed decision and ensure a safe and effective experience.

 The leading scientific voices on hearing care have concluded in a recent consensus paper that the best way to protect consumers is to control the amplification of these over-the-counter consumer devices by regulating the decibel gain (volume) and the decibel output (maximum loudness).

 This is where we need your help.
-To fulfill its Congressional mandate to protect consumer health FDA should regulate these OTC hearing aids based on a medical standard, not a consumer electronics standard.
+To fulfill its Congressional mandate to protect consumer health FDA should regulate these OTC hearing aids based on a scientifically based medical standard, not a consumer electronics standard.

-WHAT MEDICAL AND INDUSTRY EXPERTS SAY
+GET INFORMED AND SEE WHAT MEDICAL AND INDUSTRY EXPERTS SAY

-Hearing care professionals have agreed on recommendations for sensible OTC hearing device safety and effectiveness.
+Qualified hearing care professionals have agreed on recommendations for sensible OTC hearing device safety and effectiveness.
 Download their consensus paper that lays out 5 evidence-based and science-supported priorities for FDA consideration.